Bachelor of Science (Food Technology)/Bachelor of Business (Management)

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-Industry guest lecturers regularly present throughout the double degree.
-Site excursions to food plants will also provide insight into the production processes and other industry operations.
+Industry guest lecturers regularly present throughout the course.
+Excursions to food plants will also provide insight into the production processes and other industry operations.

 The first half of Food Technology program is conducted on the City campus and the second half on the Bundoora campus.